ConcreteLlama/digital-foundry-downloader/README.md

 - Can send pushbullet notifications when various events occur
 - Has a really terrible web UI for adding videos manually and updating the sessionid cookie (won't persist on a restart), I just knocked something together so I can easily add videos that are either old or didn't show in the feed.
 - Stores download history in a very simple "DB" using lowdb (so basically it just writes to a JSON file) so it doesn't keep redownloading the same content on restart.
+- Ability to automatically generate subtitles for videos using Deepgram (experimental).

 # Limitations